malithjd/s14822_Evaluation_Framework/README.md

 This project is licensed under the [LICENSE]().

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines for more information.

 ## Contact

-For any queries, please contact [Your Contact Information].
+For any queries, please contact [malithjayasinghed@gmail.com].